-Peanut butter lovers: this Old-Fashioned Peanut Butter Oreo Pie is one of the BEST desserts you’ll ever have!
+Peanut butter lovers: this Chocolate Peanut Butter Oreo Pie is one of the BEST desserts you’ll ever have!
 With a thick, no-bake Oreo crust, creamy peanut-butter filling & chocolate ganache drizzle, this pie will always be a favorite!

-There’s nothing better than a thick slice of Old-Fashioned Peanut Butter Oreo Pie, served with a dollop of Homemade Whipped Cream or maybe even some No-Churn Cookies & Cream Ice Cream.
+There’s nothing better than a thick slice of Old-Fashioned Peanut Butter Pie, served with a dollop of Homemade Whipped Cream or maybe even some No-Churn Cookies & Cream Ice Cream.
 Skip dinner…on to PB PIE!

 - Oreos – finely crushed Oreos make the perfect crust.